cloudfoundry/summit-training-classes/basics/site/content/labs/routes.md

 title: Routes
 ---

-In this exercise, you will use a blue-green deployment to perform an update to your app.
+In this exercise, you will use route mapping to perform a zero-downtime upgrade of an app.

 ## Create a new route